CDCgov/prime-reportstream/prime-router/docs/design/proposals/translation-template-test-plan.md

 ## Options for *how* to test
 1. Continue with integration tests
-    - These would specific to the field they are trying to test rather than a cluster of fields
+    - These would be specific to the field they are trying to test rather than a cluster of fields
     - Named after the field they are trying to test
+    - We can leverage the new diff tool to check if the output is what we expect.

    - Pros:
-     - Setup already exists, works, and it tested
+     - Setup already exists, works, and is tested
    - Cons:
      - The file to add/updates/remove tests would become difficult to read and find tests in because of the sheer number
      - Many files would need to be added
-2. Unit Tests (Proposal)
+2. Unit Tests
     - We can leverage the new diff tool to check if the output is what we expect.

     - Pros: